 Deep vein thrombosis

-- These results show that the risk of venous thromboembolism (VTE) approximately doubles after a long-haul flight (>4 hours).
+- The risk of venous thromboembolism (VTE) increases 2- to 3-fold after a long-haul flight (>4 hours).
 The risk increases with the duration of the travel and with multiple flights within a short period.

 - It is immobilisation rather than any cabin environment effects of the coagulation system that is thought to be the cause of the increased risk.